 Travel Insurance cover for COVID-19 related events

-So, you’ve had enough of lockdown and want to start planning your next trip... but you're worried about COVID-19 and if your travel insurance will cover your expenses if you catch it.
+So, you want to start planning your next trip... but you're worried about COVID-19 and if your travel insurance will cover your expenses if you catch it.
 It’s smart to be prepared and taking the time to make sure you've got the travel insurance coverage you think you might need is always a good idea.